Active vs Passive Investing Calculator

 Tax Considerations

 Active funds typically generate more taxable distributions (short-term capital gains, higher turnover) in taxable accounts, which reduces effective after-tax returns.
 Passive index funds generate minimal distributions, with most gains deferred to sale.
-In tax-advantaged retirement accounts, this does not matter.
+In retirement accounts, this does not matter.
 In taxable accounts, the active disadvantage is larger than pre-tax calculations suggest.
 The calculator uses pre-tax returns; after-tax calculation would further favour passive in taxable accounts.

 What the Calculator Does Not Model